sergipv/model-predictive-control/README.md

 I tried to organized the code to make it easier to follow, by dividing a bit the code into logical methods, to make the whole structure more readable.

+## Description of the model

+For this project, I worked with a model using a state (represented by x, y coordinates, the orientation of the vehicle (psi), the velocity (v), the error between the desired trajectory and the vehicle (cte), and the orientation error (epsi).

+As mentioned before, we are using two actuators: steering angle and throttle, which act as inputs into the vehicle, changing the state of the vehicle with respect to the world.
+To simplify computation, I consider the state to be centered at the vehicle at all times, using the desired trajectory relative to the vehicle.

+The update equations are written in the updatePrediction method of FG_eval:

+fg[1+x_start+t] = x1 - (x0 + v0 * CppAD::cos(psi0) * dt);
+fg[1+y_start+t] = y1 - (y0 + v0 * CppAD::sin(psi0) * dt);
+fg[1+psi_start+t] = psi1 - (psi0 - v0 * delta0 / Lf * dt);
+fg[1+v_start+t] = v1 - (v0 + a0 * dt);
+fg[1+cte_start+t] = cte1 - ((f0 - y0) + (v0 * CppAD::sin(epsi0) * dt));
+fg[1+epsi_start+t] = epsi1 - ((psi0 - psides0) - v0 * delta0 / Lf * dt);

+## Chosing N and dt

+For the choice of N and dt I ended up choosing N=10 and d=0.1.
+Higher values of N seemed to be optimizing for positions far ahead of the vehicle, which did not imply improved precission, since the vehicle has enogh time to correct the trajectory via actuators with smaller N.

+Changes on dt make the distance for each predicted value change.
+Smaller values will decrease the increments while higher values would increase it.
+I found that a value of dt = 0.1 is consistenly good, even when changing the value of N, while a decreased value (0.05, for instance) ended up diverging at some point (same with higher values).
+0.08 and 0.12 also seem to work fine, but increased values usually tend to undershoot and decrease the speed of the car on the turns.

+## Fitting wayponts with polynomial

+Since I am using car coordinates through the simulation, I needed to compute the waypoints (and transform to the car coordinates), which is done in the method coordinateTransformation.
+A certain latency is also added to the state (method addLatency).

+The main equations for this change are:

+double tx = x[i] - px;
+double ty = y[i] - py;
+x[i] = tx * cos(-psi) - ty * sin(-psi);
+y[i] = tx * sin(-psi) + ty * cos(-psi);

+Where (px,py) are the coordinates of the car, and (x,y) the waypoints.

+I also compute for visual comparison the reference line that shows the "ideal" trajectory (method computeReferenceLine).

+## Latency method

+To add some latency into the system (100ms), I update the data received from the sensors using the following equations:

+px += v * cos(psi) * latency; // x position updated with the x component of the velocity * dt. py += v * sin(psi) * latency; // y position updated with the y component of the velocity * dt. psi -= v * delta / Lf * latency; // updating the angle of the car.
+v += a * latency; // velocity updated with the acceleration * dt.

+Then, we simulate the latency of the sensors by sleeping the input method 100ms.

 ## Problems during the implementation and Results